Petitions for Exceptions to Academic Policies and Procedures

 The Office of the Bursar is notified if a student's account must be billed tuition and fees resulting from an approved retroactive action (e.g., retroactive registration).
-Tuition and fees are based on the current tuition rates, information technology fee, activities fee, and facilities fee (if applicable) as well as the student's current semester standing.
+Tuition and fees are based on the current tuition rates, the information technology, activities, facilities, and international undergraduate students fees (if applicable) as well as the student's current semester classification.
 A $50 late payment fee and a $250 late registration fee (if applicable) will be assessed for each semester approved for retroactive registration.
 After the student has paid the appropriate tuition and fees to the Office of the Bursar, the Registrar will add the courses and any grades already submitted to the student's record.
-If there are grades missing, the Registrar's office will notify the course instructor or department that a grade is needed.
+Grade-change forms must be submitted with late registration and late add petitions.

 If a petition is denied, the student may appeal the decision if he/she can provide additional information to support his/her case.
-To appeal, the student should resubmit his/her petition by following the original submission guidelines above and including any additional documentation or clarification.
+To appeal, the student should prepare a new petition by following the original submission guidelines above and including any additional documentation or clarification.